Outline#

 There are more C types, which we will discuss later.

 There is also a special operator in C which we would like you to know.
-The sizeof() operator gives the size of a variable in bytes.
+The sizeof() operator gives the size of a variable in bytes, and returns a long.
 It is used as follows:

 int x = 3;